Logo

 The incident drew intense media attention, and Jodie Foster was accompanied by bodyguards while on campus.

-Jodie Foster has received two Academy Awards, three BAFTA Awards, the Cannes Film Festival's Honorary Palme d'Or, three Golden Globe Awards, a Screen Actors Guild Award and nominations for two Primetime Emmy Awards.
+Jodie Foster has received two Academy Awards, three British Academy Film Awards, the Cannes Film Festival's Honorary Palme d'Or, four Golden Globe Awards, a Primetime Emmy Award, and a Screen Actors Guild Award.

 Jodie Foster earned the Golden Globe Cecil B DeMille Award in 2013.